 In February the club presented for the third year running at the annual BMGI (Bill & Melinda Gates Investments) Student Investment Pitch night.
-Lead by Sterling Schwartz, Sam Glazer, Joey Scheuer, and Bryan Lynch the club pitched a long position in Flex (FLEX), a leading EMS (electronic manufacturing services) firm.
+Lead by Sterling Schwartz, Sam Glazer, Joseph Scheuer, and Bryan Lynch the club pitched a long position in Flex (FLEX), a leading EMS (electronic manufacturing services) firm.
 The judges decided to award SCM as this year’s winning investment club.

 The final investment competition that SCM participated in was the USC Value Investment Group Pitch Event in April.
-SCM sent two teams; team 1 included Sterling Schwartz, Joey Scheuer, and Ben Sacks who presented a short position in clothing subscription box company, Stitch Fix (SFIX), while team 2 pitched a long position in leading energy producer Diamondback Energy (FANG) and was composed of Thomas Anastos, Diego Vergara, Eric Oregel, Will Abele, and Efrain Gonzalez.
+SCM sent two teams; team 1 included Sterling Schwartz, Joseph Scheuer, and Ben Sacks who presented a short position in clothing subscription box company, Stitch Fix (SFIX), while team 2 pitched a long position in leading energy producer Diamondback Energy (FANG) and was composed of Thomas Anastos, Diego Vergara, Eric Oregel, Will Abele, and Efrain Gonzalez.

 In addition to investment competitions and weekly lectures, the club was fortunate to host several alumni via in-person visits, video calls, and the annual Claremont Finance Conference.
 Speakers included:

 Dave Wallace – Managing Director of the Pomona College Endowment